 The pass lasts for up to 21 days and can facilitate easy travel to much of the main tourist sights of Japan, especially in Tokyo and Osaka.

 Japanese rail travel can be quite a different experience to anywhere else in the world.
 Passenger pushers used to be a regular sight on many platforms, they were employed to help get as many people onto the trains as possible.
-They are known as oshiya, and during the peak of their need train cars were often above 200% capacity.
+They are known as oshiya and were needed as, during the peak times, train cars were often above 200% capacity.

 With increased capacity of the rail network they are now generally only needed on the busiest lines in Tokyo at rush hour.
 Women-only passenger cars are also a feature.
 These were created to help women feel safer from groopers, and have generally had a positive reaction from both sexes.